mlotta/rusty-payment-ecosystem/README.md

 ## Implementation

-We describe three types of agents: Banks, Networks, and Cardholders.
+We describe three types of `agents`: Banks, Networks, and Cardholders.
 The crates `bank`, `network` and `cardholder` respectively implement the code executed by each of these agents.
 They all rely on the `shared` crate which uses an hexagonal architecture pattern to provide off-the-shelf interface implementations :
 - [X] Repository : AWS RDS (including a macro to generate sql code from a struct's definition), in memory
 - [ ] Recipient : AWS SNS
 - [ ] Lambda HTTP events
 - [ ] An ISO 8583 server (based on [iso8583_rs](https://github.com/rkbalgi/iso8583_rs/tree/master?tab=readme-ov-file))

-Each agent is deployed independantly on AWS in a VPC described by:
+Each agent is deployed independantly on AWS in a cluster containing:
-- An Aurora Serveless PostgreSQL database
+- An Aurora Serveless PostgreSQL database instance
-- An API Gateway mapping to :
+- An API Gateway mapping to:
   - Lambdas for the treatment of the HTTP requests
 - A Fargate instance processing the ISO 8583 requests

 The configuration of these agents is described in the `/config/ecosystem.yaml` file.